radical-cybertools/radical.entk/doc/user_guide/character_count.rst

 We have, in fact, covered all the features of Ensemble MD toolkit and properties of the pipeline pattern.
 We will use this experience to create a complete example in this section.
 We will create a character count application which has 3 steps: file creation, character count, checksum.

-You can download the entire script for this section :download:`here <scripts/ccount.py>`.
+You can download the entire script for this section :download:`here <scripts/ccount.py>` or find it in your virtualenv under ``share/radical.ensemblemd/user_guide/scripts``.

 In the first step, we create a file using the "misc.mkfile" kernel.
 The second step uses the output of the first step and counts the number of characters in the file.
 Finally, the third step uses the output file of the second step and performs a checksum operation.